 St. Anne’s Chapel in The Residence building has Mass six days a week, as well as numerous other opportunities to pray together, such as daily Rosary, and seasonal devotions.
 Many residents also like to stop in to the Chapel during the day for a few minutes of quiet reflection.

-We also hold an annual retreat featuring a guest retreat leader, offering our residents, staff and families an opportunity to grow in their relationship with Christ through a series of talks and guided prayer.
+Activities, like our annual retreat, offer our residents, staff and families an opportunity to strengthen their faith through a series of talks and guided prayer.

-And of course our pastoral care staff are there to offer prayer, council and support, both in times of loss and times of celebration.
+And of course, our pastoral care staff is here to offer prayer, counsel and support, both in times of loss and celebration.